dndplus5/Pironman-5-Setup/README.md

 ## Installation

-For systems that don't have git, python3 pre-installed you need to install them first
+For systems that don't have git python3 pre-installed you need to install them first

 ```bash
 sudo apt-get update